novix-sa/Pyplan/docs/User Guide/Model.md

     install_library( 'bokeh', import_name=None )

 ![enter image description here](http://img.pyplan.org/model-install-lib.png) After the installment you do not need to worry about running the `install_library` command again.
-When this command is executed for the first time, it checks whether the library is already installed.
+When this command is executed for the first time, it checks whether the library is already installed and proceeds according to what needs.
 Once installed you could delete the `install_library`  sentence and the model will keep running, but it is good practice to keep this line because when you share the model or copy it to a different place, when running for the first time in that environment it will proceed again with the required installment.
 You must consider to include the library in the "Default Import" node to avoid the `import`  sentence in every node you use the library.